LitiumAB/Education/Developer Education/Tasks/Pricing rules/README.md

 If needed you can find a finished example in the [_Resources_-folder](Resources/ErpPriceCalculatorDecorator.cs)

-1. Create the class `Litium.Accelerator.Utilities.ERPPriceCalculatorImpl` that implements `Litium.Products.PriceCalculator.IPriceCalculator`
+1. Create the class `Litium.Accelerator.Utilities.ErpPriceCalculatorImpl` that implements `Litium.Products.PriceCalculator.IPriceCalculator`
     1. The interface-method `GetPriceLists()` can be implemented so that it returns `new List<ProductPriceList>();`
 1. Add the following logic to the `GetListPrices()`-method: